Christian Values and British Values

-Our school makes collective decisions about most things, through the Board of Governors, the Leadership Teams and the students through their student body, the Ideal Ideas Council.
-We listen to the Student Voice and ensure that democracy lies at the heart of our community.
+Our school makes collective decisions about most things, through the Board of Governors, the Leadership Teams and the Learners through their student body, the Ideal Ideas Council.
+We listen to the Learner Voice and ensure that democracy lies at the heart of our community.

 The Rule of Law